tinteto/NEMOvies-Animated-Movies-Database/README.md

 # NEMOvies_Animated-Movies-Database

-React Project, part of the SoftUni React Course Project Defence
+React Project, part of the SoftUni React Course Project Defence, April 2025

-# NEMOvies_Animated-Movies-Database
- - SoftUni Project Defence

-NEMOvies_Animated-Movies-Database
-Softuni Exam, React project, April 2025
 1. Application Name: NEMOvies – Children’s Animated Movies Database
 2. Frameworks, Libraries and Technologies Used: React, SoftUni Practice Server.
 3. How to use the SofUni Practice Server: https://github.com/softuni-practice-server/softuni-practice-server.
 To run the server: In the terminal navigate to the server directory and run ‘node server.js’ command.